curl/curl-fuzzer/README.md

 Code and corpora for curl and libcurl fuzzing.

+This is the curl fuzzing [OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/curl) runs for us, non-stop.

 ## I just want to get fuzzing!

 Great!
 Run `./mainline.sh`.
 It will download you a fresh copy of curl, compile